 To find the location of a class you’ve registered for, log in to your myNorthridge Portal, select the Academics tab and view your current class schedule.
 Your schedule will show you both the building name and the room number.
 You can also go to the Academics Quick Links (also located under the Academics tab) and select the Search for Classes icon.
 Choose the term, session type and subject or department you need, then select Quick Search.
 After a list of classes is generated, look for the course you want.
 Select the green arrow next to the course name, then click the link under the category Loc (Map).

 To familiarize yourself with the campus before you register for classes, you may opt for a one-hour tour led by student volunteers known as University Ambassadors.
-Or check out the self-guided tour book.
-In lieu of a tour, you can download the official CSUN mobile app at m.csun.edu and utilize its GPS-enabled location services.
+Or you can check out the self-guided online tour and utilize a GPS-enabled campus map through the official CSUN mobile app.
+To download the app go to Apple's app store or Google Play.
+You may also visit the web version of the app to use on your tablet.
+Looking for a traditional way to find your classes?
 You can also view and print out a map.

 Where to Study